 Albus snapped his fingers.
 “Oh, hey, I’ve been meaning to ask you - did Alex end up asking you to go to Hogsmeade with him for our first weekend?
 I heard him talking to Damien about it last week, but I keep forgetting to ask you.”

 Out of the corner of her eye, she could see Scorpius’s head snap over to stare in their direction, and her faith in James’s analysis of the situation increased.
 When he noticed her glancing at him, he resumed prowling the room, but she could tell he was listening very closely.

 “Yeah,” she said.
 “So?”

-“You know something, Red?” he said, suddenly.
-“I owe you an apology.”
-She and Albus both looked at him, startled, and he continued, “Maybe you’re too thick to be guilty of half of the stuff I’ve accused you of.”
+For his part, Scorpius circled back around and sunk into a chair next to Albus.
+“You know something, Red?
+I owe you an apology.”
+She and Albus must have both looked startled, because he added, “Maybe you’re too thick to be guilty of half of the stuff I’ve accused you of.”

-“Why not?” asked Malfoy.
+“Why not?” asked Scorpius.

 “I’m just not interested,” she said.

-“Well, then, who are
+“Well, then, who are you interested in?”

 “Why not?”
-Malfoy asked.
+Scorpius asked.

 “Because we aren’t,” Albus said.
 “And you lied to me.”